 Google hates plagiarised content.
 You lose credibility, your rankings suffer and no one takes you seriously.
 A death sentence for your business.

 You also risk spending a lot of money on a lawsuit if the original publisher sues for copyright.
-Here’s a checklist from SEMrush for original content.

-Un-Suck It – Remove Jargon From Your Copy
+The Hemingway App – Remove Jargon From Your Copy

 Neil Patel says that nobody loves reading jargon.
 It sounds pretentious and obscures the true meaning of your message.